 5. Flashcards that visualize equal groups

-We created flashcards that perfectly visualize counting in equal groups.
+We created flashcards to download with our songs that perfectly visualize counting in equal groups.
 You can download them digitally and show them on your device or print them off so the child can handle them more easily.

-You can demo touching each box while you sing the song the child knows.
+You can demonstrate touching each box while you sing the song the child knows.
 Or if you’re listening for the first time, pull them out and point while you listen.

 6. Paper Clips on a Plate

-Again, the concrete visual representation of equal groups is important when a child is first learning how skip counting translates to actual math operations.
+Again, the concrete visual representation of equal groups is important in the early years when a child is first learning how skip counting translates to actual math operations.

 Placing paper clips on the rim of a paper plate can help a child internalize the concept of counting in equal groups.

 The picture below shows groups of 5 – they put 5 paper clips together, then wrote 5.
 Then, they put 5 more and wrote 10.
 Then, they put 5 more and wrote 15.
 All the way up to 40.
 You could do more than one plate if you want to count up to 60 (like our songs) or up to 100!
 If you have several children, you could have one child pick up where the other child left off and see how high you can get.

 TIP – Some kids will find this type of activity tedious.
 Skip it!
 That goes for any of the activities on here.
 I’m a firm believer in no busy-work for homeschooling.
 So, a child who finds this paper clip activity to be boring will likely enjoy the efficiency of using the Abacus or Montessori Beads.
 Go with what works best for your kiddo.